jaguart/kompl/doc/example-style.md

   * **naked** - no User controls, just simple navigation.

-You can combine STYLE* with OPTIONS - OPTIONS will take precedence.
+You can combine STYLE with OPTIONS - entries in OPTIONS will take precedence.

 ```html
 <!-- In HEAD -->